Alan Weiss is the authority on solo consulting. A colour analyst is in many ways a solo consultant. I own several of his books.

 - and really needs a shave.

-If Man #2 now did a video wearing a so-white-it’s-blue shirt or jacket, his complexion is corrupted, as if wearing too-light foundation.
+If Man #2 now did a video wearing a so-white-it’s-blue shirt or jacket, his complexion is disrupted, as if wearing too-light foundation.
 We’re distracted, almost suspicious, like there must be a reason for the distortion.
 Result: We can’t listen to 3 consecutive sentences.
-All because of the shirt he wore, here comes this background feeling of “He’s never on.
-He’s always off.”
-Only one natural colouring can make that white look normal.
-Even on Dark and Bright Winter, the clearest, cleanest, freshest, most accessible skin (which are extended beyond skin to the entire person in the perception of others, of course) require a better choice.

 4. On the wrong colouring, the woman looks more childlike than ever in black.
 There was an editor of Allure magazine who probably lived in NYC, wore the black uniform, probably paid a fortune for it, and looked immature and little girly.
-Angela Merkel could fit into this group as well.
 It’s hard enough for women to get taken seriously.

 5. Black is so dense, dark, and cold that many people completely disappear.
 Say, Kelly Ripa, a woman whom the show’s producers already make hard to see on a small screen for some reason.
 Her image always looks vanishing, but much more so in black or against a very dark background.